 You will usually have to pay an excess when you make a claim on your policy.
 The following excesses may apply:

 - Basic excess.
-The first amount you must pay on each claim, the basic excess may vary if you choose to add a voluntary excess in return for cheaper premiums, or if the insurer imposes an additional excess due to high risk factors.
+The first amount you must pay on each claim.
+You may choose to vary the basic excess to change your premium, or if the insurer imposes an additional excess due to high risk factors.